EkoGuandor229/MLTestat/README.md

 ```
 In all of the tested formulas, the R-squared is worse than the model shown and tested in section 3 and 4.
 The only noteworthy formula is {mass ~ I(Inj1PrsAct_meanOfInjPhase **2) + OilTmp1Act_1stPCscore} for which the
-R-squared is 0.962 and the MSE is 0.000247 which is remotely as good as the chosen model.
+R-squared is 0.962 and the MSE is 0.000247 which is remotely as good as the chosen model but still not good enough
+to be considered as the new model.